The top musical theatre songs you need to listen to

 One Day More from Les Misérables

 Tying all the storylines together, “One Day More” is a Les Misérables crowd pleaser.
 Combining melodies that feature in Act 1 from songs such as “Master of the House” and “On My Own”.
-As the song reaches its climax, most of the cast stand in a triangle and march on the spot, with the French flag flown in the background to symbolise unity and prosperity.
-Even though the song is over 30 years old, it’s clear it has inspired more recent musical theatre songs, such as “Non Stop” from Hamilton.
+As the song reaches its climax, most of the cast stand in a triangle and march on the spot, with a flag flown in the background to symbolise unity and prosperity.

 The Phantom of the Opera from The Phantom of the Opera